BitcoinSDK/BitcoinSDK/README.md

 <b>API for accepting Bitcoin (BTC) payments.
 Easy, instant, fully automated.</b>

 ## 🌴 Easy
-Now you don't need to set up your own Bitcoin payment infrastructure or use any other expensive services.
-Setting up is very easy and needs to be done only once.
+Now you don't need to set up your own <b>Bitcoin payment infrastructure</b> or use any other expensive services.
+Our infrastructure is just perfect.
+Zero communication with humans, unless you want it. <b>Setting up is very easy</b> and needs to be done <b>only once</b>.

 ## 🌿 Lowest cost in the market (0%)
 We charge you <code>0%</code> and only <code>0.00017500 BTC/transaction</code>.
 Fee is flat and fixed.